Dispersive effects in a scalar nonlocal wave equation inspired by peridynamics: Abstract

 \section{Abstract}

-We study the dispersive properties of a linear peridynamic equation in one spatial dimension.
+We study the dispersive properties of a linear equation in one spatial dimension {which is inspired by models in peridynamics}.
 The interplay between nonlocality and dispersion is analyzed in detail through the study of the asymptotics at low and high frequencies, revealing new features ruling the wave propagation in continua where nonlocal characteristics must be taken into account.
 Global dispersive estimates and existence of conserved functionals are proved.
-A comparison between these new effects and the classical local {\it scenario} is deepen also through a numerical analysis.
+A comparison between these new effects and the classical local {\it scenario} is deepened also through a numerical analysis.